Don't Throw That Away - Zero Waste Recipes for Every Kitchen Scrap

 Fruit that is past its best for eating is often at its best for cooking.
 Softer, sweeter, more intensely flavoured.
 Don't bin it.

-How to Make Homemade Fruit Vinegar - Apple, Quince and More - Old apples, quinces, or any fruit that's getting too soft - ferment them into a gorgeous homemade vinegar that you can use in dressings, marinades, and drinks.
-This is pure kitchen alchemy.
+How to Make Homemade Fruit Vinegar - Apple, Quince and More - Old apples, quinces, or any fruit getting too soft, fermented into a gorgeous homemade vinegar for dressings, marinades and drinks.
+Pure kitchen alchemy.

 Feijoa Fizz - Naturally Fizzy Feijoa Skin Drink - The SKINS.
-Most people peel feijoas and throw the skins straight in the bin.
-Those skins make the most incredible naturally fizzy drink.
+Most people peel feijoas and throw the skins straight in the bin, and those skins make the most incredible naturally fizzy drink.
 This one always surprises people.

-Fruit Shrub Recipe - 3 Delicious Drinking Vinegar Ideas - A shrub is a drinking vinegar made from fruit, sugar, and vinegar - and it is the best thing you can do with fruit that is on its way out.
+Fruit Shrub Recipe - 3 Delicious Drinking Vinegar Ideas - A shrub is a drinking vinegar made from fruit, sugar and vinegar, and it is the best thing you can do with fruit on its way out.
 Brilliant as a mocktail base or a mixer.

-Candied Orange Peel with Chocolate - Zero Waste Sweet Treat - The peel from your oranges, the bit you would normally throw away - slow-cooked in sugar syrup and dipped in dark chocolate.
+Candied Orange Peel with Chocolate - Zero Waste Sweet Treat - The peel you would normally throw away, slow-cooked in sugar syrup and dipped in dark chocolate.
 A proper zero waste sweet treat that looks completely restaurant-level.

 Leftover Pastry and Wraps